Continuation maps for the Morse fundamental group: Introduction

 \end{theorem}

-We deduce the following consequence: \begin{cor} Let $(f_1,g_2)$ be a Morse-Smale pair on a manifold $M_1$ and $(f_2,g_2)$ be Morse-Smale pair on a manifold $M_2$, and suppose there exists a diffeomorphism $H:M_1\rightarrow M_2$.
-Then for a suitably generic metric, the induced morphism for $\ast_1\in{\rm Crit}_0(f_1), \ast_2\in{\rm Crit}_0(f_2)$, is an isomorphism. \end{cor}
+We deduce the following consequence: \begin{cor} Let $(f_0,g_1)$ be a Morse-Smale pair on a manifold $M_0$ and $(f_1,g_1)$ be Morse-Smale pair on a manifold $M_1$, and suppose there exists a diffeomorphism $H:M_0\rightarrow M_1$.
+Then for a suitably generic metric, the induced morphism for $\ast_0\in{\rm Crit}_0(f_0)$, is an isomorphism. \end{cor}

+\begin{remark}These results then prove that the Morse fundamental group can be seen as a functor from the category of based smooth manifolds to the category of groups, where the morphisms are given differentiable maps which send the first base point onto the second.
+In order to define the functor, one then simply needs to choose Morse functions which have minimums at those base points, which is always possible. \end{remark}

-Finally, we adapt the construction of the Morse fundamental group to the study of interpolation-type functions over $M\times\mathbb{R}$, that is functions that have similar properties to the interpolation function between two Morse functions used to define the continuation map.
-Since these functions are defined on non-compact manifolds, the Morse fundamental group does not have exactly the same properties as in the compact case.
-In particular, we show that it is isomorphic not to the regular fundamental group, but to a relative fundamental group: \begin{theorem}Let $M$ be a closed smooth manifold, and $F$ be an interpolation-type function over $M\times\mathbb{R}$.
+Finally, we develop a fundamental group-like invariant of a type of Morse-Smale pair $(F,g)$ on $M\times\mathbb{R}$ which we call \textit{interpolation-type} pairs.
+These Morse-Smale pairs generalize the interpolation pairs in the following ways: they are Morse-Smale pairs on $M\times\mathbb{R}$ which when restricted to certain slices $M\times\{p\}$, match Morse-Smale pairs on $M$, and such that the critical points of the function belong only to these slices, with alternating index shifts.
+We also allow the function to have different behaviors at infinity.
+Since these functions are defined on non-compact manifolds, our construction is one of a \textit{relative Morse fundamental group} on $M\times\mathbb{R}$.
+In particular, we show that it is isomorphic not to the regular fundamental group of $M$, but to a relative fundamental group: \begin{theorem}Let $(F,G)$ be an interpolation-type pair on $M\times\mathbb{R}$, where $M$ is a closed, smooth manifold.
 Then for a suitable choice of base point $\ast$, there exists a constant $c\in\mathbb{R}$ and a point $\ast'\in M\times\mathbb{R}$ which depends on $\ast$, such that, if $\pi_1^\text{Morse}(F,\ast)$ is the Morse fundamental group of $F$ with base point $\ast$, and $\pi_1(\mathbb{R}\times M, F^{-1}(]-\infty,c])\cup\{\ast'\},\ast')$ is the fundamental group of $\mathbb{R}\times M$ relatively to $F^{-1}(]-\infty,c])\cup\{\ast\}$ and with base point $\ast'$, then \end{theorem}

-By looking at the Morse fundamental group associated to the standard interpolation function $F$ used in Theorem \ref{thm:interpolation_intro}, one can use this theorem to get an alternative proof to the surjectivity of the morphism $\phi_F$.
+We may then use this invariant to deduce properties about the continuation maps between fundamental groups themselves.
+In particular, by looking at the Morse fundamental group associated to the standard interpolation-pair $(F,G)$ used in Theorem \ref{thm:interpolation_intro}, one can use this theorem to get an alternative proof to the surjectivity of the morphism $\phi_F$.